Ell1ott/portfolio/content/projects/life-tracker.md

-# Life Tracker - Modern Habit Management
+# Life Tracker - Simple habit tracker that gets the job done.

-Life Tracker is a beautifully designed habit tracking application that helps users build and maintain positive habits through an intuitive, gamified experience.
+Life Tracker is a Simplistic, no bullshit habit tracker designed to build and maintain good habits.

-## The Problem
+### Current Features

-Many people struggle with consistency when trying to build new habits.
-Traditional habit trackers are often cluttered, overwhelming, or lack the motivation needed to maintain long-term engagement.
+- **Track Habits:** Easily add and track your daily habits.

-## Our Solution
+- **Progress Visualization:** View your progress with visual indicators.

-Life Tracker addresses these challenges with:
+- **Diary:** Write daily entries to reflect on your day and track your thoughts.

-- **Clean, Minimalist Design**: Focus on what matters without distractions
+### Planned Features

-- **Smart Reminders**: Intelligent notifications that adapt to your schedule
+- **Social Sharing:** Share your progress with friends and family.
-- **Progress Visualization**: Beautiful charts and statistics to track your journey
+- **Reminders:** Set reminders to keep you on track.
-- **Streak Rewards**: Gamification elements that celebrate your achievements
+- **Dark Mode:** Switch between light and dark themes based on your preference.

 ## Technical Architecture